GoogleChrome/web.dev/src/site/content/en/blog/periodic-background-sync/index.md

 * You're using Chrome 80 or later.
 * You
   [install](https://developers.google.com/web/fundamentals/app-install-banners/)
   the web app before enabling periodic background sync.
-(The demo app's author already took the step of signing up for the origin trial.)

 ## Concepts and usage